misiektoja/steam_monitor/docs/troubleshooting.md

 If long paths make the startup summary hard to read, `TRUNCATE_CHARS` bounds each value: set it to a number of characters, or to `"Auto"` to fit the summary to the terminal width.
 Truncated values end with a visible `...` marker.
 It is off by default.

 Debug mode is the fastest way to find out why a tracked feature reports nothing.
 Steam level, XP, friends list and games library lookups each degrade quietly when Steam refuses them, usually because the profile is private.
 Debug names the endpoint that failed and verbose adds a line saying the matching alert cannot fire this cycle.
+Verbose is the lighter of the two when the question is only whether monitoring is still running.
 Debug also records why ntfy artwork preparation fell back to text.

 Secret values are never printed by either mode.
 Redaction happens inside both printers rather than at each call site, so a known secret is replaced with `<redacted>` no matter which line interpolates it.
 The webhook destination is traced by host name alone.
 Debug output is switched off entirely for the duration of `--set-steam-api-key` and `--set-webhook-url`, so a pasted value cannot reach the console or the log.